Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Preliminaries

 \begin{prop}\cite{DawarOttoAPAL09} For every finite set~$E$ and every $k\in\N$ there is a finite, $k$-acyclic \ca graph with generator set~$E$. \end{prop}

-In Chapter~\ref{sec:cycles}, we will present the more general result from~\cite{Otto12JACM} that for every finite \ca graph there is finite covering that is coset acyclic for some arbitrarily high degree.

-If~$G$ is a tree, then two vertices are always connected by a \emph{unique} path.
-In non-acyclic graphs, this is of course not the case.
-However, if a graph is $2k+1$-acyclic, then the subgraphs induced by the $k$-neighbourhoods of all vertices are $k$-acyclic, i.e.\ all $k$-neighbourhoods look like trees.
+If~$G$ is a tree, then two vertices are always connected If a graph is $2k+1$-acyclic, then the subgraphs induced by the $k$-neighbourhoods of all vertices are $k$-acyclic, i.e.\ all $k$-neighbourhoods look like trees.
 This implies that paths of \emph{length up to~$k$} in $2k+1$-acyclic graphs are unique because two vertices at distance $\leq k$ from each other must share some tree-like $k$-neighbourhood.
 These concepts generalise to coset acyclic graphs in non-trivial ways and will be explored in Section~\ref{sec:shortPaths}.